 In July 1998, the Company entered into a new Employment Agreement with Brian J. Lipke (the "Employment Agreement").
-Pursuant to the Employment Agreement, Mr. Lipke serves as Chairman of the Board and Chief Executive Officer of the Company at an annual base salary of \$300,000, subject to annual adjustment as determined by the Compensation Committee in its discretion.
-In April 1999, the Compensation Committee increased Mr. Lipke's base salary to \$350,000, effective January 1, 1999.
+Pursuant to the Employment Agreement, Mr. Lipke serves as Chairman of the Board and Chief Executive Officer of the Company at an annual base salary of \$379,200.
+This base salary is subject to annual adjustment as determined by the Compensation Committee in its discretion.
 In addition to his base salary, Mr. Lipke is eligible to participate in the Company's Executive Incentive Bonus Plan and other employee benefit plans available to the Company's executive officers.
 The Employment Agreement has an initial term of five years, which automatically is extended for an additional one-year period on each anniversary date, unless either party gives notice of intent to terminate.

-The Employment Agreement provides that if the Companyterminates Mr. Lipke without cause, he shall be entitled to receive a lump sum benefit equal to 2 1/2 times his total cash compensation for the 12-month period immediately preceding the date of his termination.
+The Employment Agreement provides that if the Company terminates Mr. Lipke without cause, he shall be entitled to receive a lump sum benefit equal to 2 1/2 times his total cash compensation for the 12-month period immediately preceding the date of his termination.
 In addition, upon a termination of Mr. Lipke's employment other than by the Company for "cause" (as defined in the Employment Agreement) and other than voluntarily by Mr. Lipke, if he becomes entitled to receive benefits under any of the Company's tax-qualified retirement plans (the "Plans"), he will be entitled to receive from the general assets of the Company an additional benefit computed as if the Plans were not subject to any applicable limits imposed on such plans by the Internal Revenue Code of 1986 as amended (the "Code"), or the Employee Retirement Income Security Act of 1974, as amended.